paymentwall/paymentwall.github.io/docs/reference-pingback.md

 where we communicate to your server regarding the details about payment transactions so that your server can process the pingback automatically and deliver the goods to the according users.

-In project settings area, please input the Pingback URL which is the URL address of your script that processes the pingbacks.
+In your project settings, please input the Pingback URL which is the URL address of your script that processes the pingbacks.

 ***